-is the Savute Marsh (also spelt Savute), which has something of a mystical quality, as it is known to dry up or flood regardless of local rainfall.
+A choice game area is the Savute Marsh (also spelt Savute), which has something of a mystical quality, as it is known to dry up or flood regardless of local rainfall.
 The channel feeding water to the marsh has long since dried up, so these odd occurrences are a bit of a mystery.

 The parched grasslands of the Savute are boosted into life with the onset of summer rains from November to March, and thousands of Zebras and many Elephants migrate south from the Linyanti to gorge on the abundant grazing.

 The pans fill with water and several remain wet long into the dry season, enabling animals to remain in the area.
 Game drives through Savuti are enhanced by the herbal aroma of the Sage bush (or bitter bush), which releases its fragrance when crushed by your safari vehicle.

-, none less surprising than the Gubatsa Hills that rise high out of an otherwise flat landscape.
+Savute has several strikingly different terrains, none less surprising than the Gubatsa Hills that rise high out of an otherwise flat landscape.
 These extraordinary dolomite peaks reach an astonishing 90 metres (290 feet) in height and were formed about 980 million years ago during volcanic activity.

 Flying in by light aircraft is the most common way to arrive at most of Botswana's safari lodges and it is sometimes easy to forget that you are landing in the heart of Africa with wild and dangerous animals around you.
 The 1994 edition of 'Traveller's Guide to Botswana' reminded the reader that:

-, although some keep water well into the dry season.
+Most water pans dry up from May to October, although some keep water well into the dry season.
 There are also three artificial waterholes to sustain the animals.
 Elephants take pride of place at these water holes and other animals just have to wait their turn, while keeping a watchful eye open for the many predators.

 Game viewing is very rewarding, as you don't have to venture far from a waterhole for good animal viewing.
 By September and October the temperatures have risen to around 30°C (86°F).

-.
+Botswana's rainy season is from November to April, which is also the main summer months, so heat and humidity are high.
 As the grasslands of the Mababe Depression burst into life after the rains, thousands of zebras and other animals migrate to Savuti.
 They turn around and go back again in February and continue their ceaseless quest to take advantage of the best grazing.